-- 1. The Policy was approved and adopted by the Board at its meeting held on 26 September 2024 and became effective from that date. - 2.
-When the Board approved this Policy it agreed that no variations of this Policy or amendments to it can be made except with the unanimous approval of the Board. - 3.
-The College policy folder shall be made available to staff, ākonga and parents at their request.
-The Board requires that the Tumuaki/Principal arrange for all new staff to be made familiar with this Policy and other policies approved by the Board.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 29 May 2025 and became effective from that date. - 2.
+When the Board approved this Policy it agreed that no variations of this Policy or amendments to it can be made except with the unanimous approval of the Board.